 SOURCE IP address or “X-ORIGIN” address.
 This is typically more difficult to alter but it is possible to alter the IP of the mail server.

 These first three properties can be easily altered by using settings in your Microsoft Outlook, Gmail, Hotmail, or other email software.
-The fourth property above, IP address, can also be altered, but usually requires more sophisticated user knowledge to make a false IP address convincing.
+The fourth property above, IP address, can also be altered, but usually requires more sophisticated user knowledge to make a false IP address convincing on a smtp server.